 - Table 1.
 Overview of IMAP's Ecological objectives and common indicators on biodiversity - Table 2.
 Relation between the main state-related assessment elements of the MSFD GES and IMAP/2017 MED QSR - Table 3.
-Relevant species groups stipulated in the 2017 Commission Decision - Table 4.
-Species addressed in the 2017 MED QSR under indicators CI3 to CI5 (species distribution range, population abundance and population demographic), based on species listed in the SPA/BD Protocol - Table 5.
-Initial comparison of scale of assessments for species (under D1 and EO1) as defined in 2017 Commission Decision and in the initial proposal of 2016 IMAP - Table 6.
-Gaps related to the assessment of EO1 -Biodiversity identified through 2017 MED QSR - Table 7.
+Comparison of relevant species groups to be assessed under D1 as stipulated in the 2017 Commission Decision and under EO1 of the IMAP Decision, 2017 Relevant species groups stipulated in the 2017 Commission Decision - Table 4.
+Species addressed in the 2017 MED QSR under indicators CI3 to CI5 (species distribution range, population abundance and population demographic), based on species listed in the SPA/BD Protocol - Table 4.
+Initial comparison of scale of assessments for species (under D1 and EO1) as defined in 2017 Commission Decision and in the initial proposal of 2016 IMAP - Table 5.
+Gaps related to the assessment of EO1 -Biodiversity identified through 2017 MED QSR - Table 6.
 Relation between the main elements of the NIS assessment of the MSFD GES and IMAP/2017 MED QSR